2022-Winter-ITC-5103-RNB/final-project-technewbies/README.md

 - Media query breakpoints: 576px, 768px, 1024px

 ## Alvaro Beltran Caceres (N01511461)

 ### Tasks

+- [x] Fully functional web page with HTML, CSS and JavaScript
+- [x] Phase 1: Services - Created a carousel with images of the services provide
+- [x] Phase 2: Events - Modal with "More Info" of each event.
+The information is been gatherer from an array of objects created in javascript and injected into the model
+- [ ] Phase 3: Contact Us
 -

 ### Learning curves and challenges

 -

 ### Resources

 -

 ## Andrea Cavalcanti Nascimento (N01526433)

 ### Tasks

-- [X] Fully functional web page with HTML, CSS and JavaScript
+- [x] Fully functional web page with HTML, CSS and JavaScript
-- [X] Phase 1: about me page
+- [x] Phase 1: about me page
-- [X] Phase 2: artist test page
+- [x] Phase 2: artist test page
 - [ ] Phase 3: visit us page

 ### Learning curves and challenges

 - Set JS and its methods

 ### Resources

 - https://www.w3schools.com/jsref/prop_html_innerhtml.asp
 - https://www.javascripttutorial.net/javascript-dom/javascript-replacechild/
 - https://developer.mozilla.org/pt-BR/docs/Web/API/Node/removeChild
 - https://www.geeksforgeeks.org/how-to-compare-two-arrays-in-javascript/

 ## Mohammed Rehan Ali(N01512346)

 ### Tasks

 -

 ### Learning curves and challenges

 -

 ### Resources

 -

 ## Tuyi Chen (N01531425)

 ### Tasks

-- [X] Create and design basic layout and functions for peripheral products e-commerce (three pages): \
+- [x] Create and design basic layout and functions for peripheral products e-commerce (three pages): \
        ** Page 1: overview shop page displaying all peripheral products \
        ** Page 2: one page for a product detail \
-** Page 3: dummy shopping cart page
+       \*\* Page 3: dummy shopping cart page

 - Advanced Features:
-- [X] Page 1: filter elements by product type
+- [x] Page 1: filter elements by product type
 - [ ] Page 1: decrease the loading page time or display an animation when loading
 - [ ] Page 1: click product and point to specific position on page 2
-- [X] Page 2: auto-play album for each series of product
+- [x] Page 2: auto-play album for each series of product
 - [ ] Page 2: add to cart form; select item with actual picture showing
 - [ ] Page 2: add (+/-) button to increment number: https://css-tricks.com/number-increment-buttons/
 - [ ] All pages: use js to display navbar and footer